UCSC Implementation of the UC Electronic Communications Policy (UCSC ECPI)

 - vi.
 According to other established campus wide procedures.

 - Definitions for terms ii - v, above

-In the absence of established campuswide procedures including those below, access restrictions are subject to the approval of the appropriate Vice Chancellor: CP/EVC for academic employees, VC SA for students (CP/EVC in interim), VC BAS for all other Users.
+In the absence of established campuswide procedures including those below, access restrictions are subject to the approval of the appropriate Vice Chancellor: CP/EVC for academic employees, CP/EVC for students, VC BAS for all other Users.

 - Authorization when required by and consistent with law: